Overcast throughout the day.

 Many of Portland’s most famous food carts also have brick-and-mortar restaurants — and vice versa.
 Discover the stories behind favorite cart-café chains.

-Whether you’re hankering for fried chicken, mac and cheese, fries topped with gravy or a steaming bowl of pho, these local dishes don’t disappoint.
+Whether you’re hankering for mac and cheese, fries topped with gravy or a steaming bowl of pho, these local dishes don’t disappoint.

-In 2015, favorite food carts and supper clubs went permanent, and Portland welcomed both its first ham bar and its first vegan fine dining restaurant.
+In 2015, favorite food carts and supper clubs went permanent, and Portland welcomed both its first sushi-inspired cheese bar and its first vegan fine dining restaurant.

 Portlanders always appreciate pillowy pancakes and sizzling bacon, but a roster of international eats let you mix up your morning with fresh flavors and Old World recipes.